OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     10.1 20.2 3.141592653589793
     A B C

-Note that we are able to pass a floating point value to `transfer_var` and still keep 15 digits of precision.
-See :ref:`A-Note-on-Precision` for a discussion on why this is important.
+Note that you are able to pass a floating point value to ``transfer_var`` and still keep 15 digits of precision.
+See :ref:`A-Note-on-Precision` for a discussion of why this is important.

-We can also count backwards from the bottom of the file by passing a negative number.
-Here, the second instance of "INPUT" from the bottom brings us back to the first one.
+You can also count backwards from the bottom of the file by passing a negative number.
+Here, the second instance of ``"INPUT"`` from the bottom brings you back to the first one.

 .. testcode:: Parse_Input